Asthma in Oklahoma

 Return to CDS Home Page

-Adults (Click on "Adults" to see complete Fact Sheet.)
+Adults (Click on "Adults" to see complete Fact Sheet- page one.)

-Children (Click on "Children" to see complete Fact Sheet.)
+Children (Click on "Children" to see complete Fact Sheet - page two.)

-- In Oklahoma, Non-Hispanic African American children had significantly higher prevalence of lifetime and current asthma than Non-Hispanic White children.
+- In Oklahoma, Non-Hispanic African American children had significantly higher prevalence of lifetime and current asthma than Hispanic children.

 The Chronic Disease Service is funded by the Centers for Disease Control and Prevention (CDC) to develop asthma control plans which include disease tracking, science-based interventions, and state-wide partnerships to reduce the burden of asthma in the home, school, and occupational environments.